Session 2.1: Get Claude on your laptop, plan for the office

 - When I propose something internal-sounding, redirect to a public/synthetic analogue.

-Tell the user: every time they open a claude session in ~/ai-training, Claude reads this file first.
-It’s how the assistant remembers who they are and what the rules are.
+Tell the user: every time they open a session in ~/ai-training, the assistant reads this file first.
+It’s how it remembers who they are and what the rules are.

 Brief conversation